Chapter 2 Getting Started with R

 Typically, however, these logical vectors are not typed out by hand like we just did, but they are created as output of functions or of logical tests.

-A typical example is to search for certain strings in a vector.
+For example, we can search for certain strings in a vector.
 One could use the

 “or” operator |